 The capability to be indexed by search engines is an aspect less related to the UI/UX of the page, however, it directly affects if and how your website appears in Google Search results.
 A popular tool to use is Google Search Console.
 This tool additionally checks the site usability on mobile devices.

 Database connections include correct execution of database queries, reliable data storage and retrieval and correct updating of stored information in case of any changes.

-Ideally, the content of the website should match what visitors are looking for but in any case it should be understandable and actionable.
+Ideally, the content of the website should match website visitors’ expectations, but in any case it should be understandable and actionable.

-Distraction in the desired user journeys, such as pop-ups or multiple CTAs should be avoided.
+Distraction in the desired user journeys, such as a number of pop-ups or multiple CTAs should be avoided.

 Calls-to-action express the purpose of your website or, in other words, what you want users to do.
 In my post on CTAs I covered how they should be formulated and designed.

-The main benchmark of your website’s usability is the ability of users to complete their tasks and their satisfaction with the results and the process.
+The main benchmark of your website’s usability is the ability of users to complete their tasks.
+Users should be satisfied both with the results and the process.

 Beside the correct rendering of fonts and colors, it is important that the overall readability and visibility of the content are not impacted (an example of bad usability is using light font colors over white background).
 In addition, consider emotional aspects of the website colors and how they match your brand.

 Proper handling of errors means that they are recognized and assigned to the correct category.
 For example, an HTTP 404 error message is generated when users try to reach a non-existent page.
 Other examples of errors can be form submission errors or incorrect content display.